fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 3.1.3 =
+Bug fix: A lack of a feed term cache in in website cache no longer prompts error message

 = 3.1.2 =
 Refined error and debugging functionality, as well as silencing error_log() notices should one's server not handle it well